thiruandroidhub/WeatherForecast/README.md

 MVP - I have followed the Model View Presenter pattern to separate business logic (Core) from Android specific classes (app).

 # Inversion Of Control
-Dagger - I have used Dagger 2 as the DI framework to give the IOC in my layers of code.
+I have used Dagger 2 as the DI framework to give the IOC in my layers of code.

 # Concurrency
-RxAndroid - I have used Rx as a framework to asynchronously fetch data from server which gives the concurrency management in the project.
+I have used Rx as a framework to asynchronously fetch data from server which gives the concurrency management in the project.

 # Android
 The Location Manager from the Android SDK is used to find user's current location.

 # Libraries
-Retrofit - To make HTTP calls to get the weather update from the API.
+- Retrofit - To make HTTP calls to get the weather update from the API.
-ButterKnife - I have used butter knife library for easy view binding.
+- ButterKnife - I have used butter knife library for easy view binding.

 # Caching
 I have implemented an in memory caching mechanism to persist weather update data to avoid calling the network every time on configuration changes.

 # Test Driven Development
-TDD - I have followed TDD in order to write tests that unit test my business logic which gives a good test coverage for the project.
+- TDD - I have followed TDD in order to write tests that unit test my business logic which gives a good test coverage for the project.
-Mockito - Mockito is used to mock dependencies and to run the tests.
+- Mockito - Mockito is used to mock dependencies and to run the tests.
-Fest - I have used Fest as a library for easy writing of tests that gives meaningful statements in the code.
+- Fest - I have used Fest as a library for easy writing of tests that gives meaningful statements in the code.

 # Further Improvements: